MarineCast/toolkit-seascape/docs/CONFIGURATION.md

 paths resolve from the workspace; include resolution can fall back to the containing document's directory.
 Absolute paths remain absolute.

-The shared `ConfigDocument` supports `extends`, deep merging of mappings, replacement of lists, `${env:NAME}` environment values and `${section.key}` references.
-However, the workflow candidate preparation reads the project document and its direct `SEASCAPE_LAYER` include as plain YAML.
+The shared `ConfigDocument` resolves `extends`, deep mapping merges, list replacement, `${env:NAME}` and `${section.key}` references for both direct APIs and workflow preparation.
-For full workflow builds, use explicit values in those documents; do not assume arbitrary composed or interpolated configurations are fully resolved before candidate paths are rewritten.
+Reference cycles fail explicitly.
+Workflow preparation freezes the resolved domain and named-area configuration before rebasing output paths; source inputs can remain outside the candidate.

 ## Geographic and scientific settings